 If seeing all the unique Disney sites in Southern California is on your Disneyland vacation agenda, there’s a new addition to the list – Disney baby in Glendale’s Americana at Brand.
 This beautiful, upscale shopping venue, near Walt Disney Imagineering in Glendale, CA, provides an idyllic setting for the Disney Store’s newest concept – celebrating those magical moments with your baby!

 Come along while I introduce you to the Americana and the Disney Baby store, as well as treat you to the sites and sounds of the opening ceremonies – including a special, musical video treat at the end of the blog!
 (Can you say “House at Pooh Corner”?)
 Trust me – you won’t want to miss it!
-Of course, you can always listen to the episode of the DIS Unplugged Disneyland Podcast, where we talk about the event!
+Of course, you can always listen to the episode of the DIS Unplugged Disneyland Podcast, where

 The Americana at Brand was an interesting choice for the first Disney baby store.
 Like its sister, The Grove at LA’s Farmer’s Market, it focuses on creating a new environment for the retail shopper.
 It isn’t a “Plaza” or a “mall” in the traditional sense as it hosts mainly high-end retail chains, such as Free People, Calvin Klein, Lululemon Athletica, and Art of Shaving, several specialty dining experiences – like Granville Cafe, Trattoria Amici, and Frida Mexican Cuisine, a few entertainment options – like a 14 screen Pacific Theater, and a passel of luxury condos and apartments sitting on top of all of it!
 Of course, there are more known (and sometimes more affordable) merchants, such as H&M, J.Crew, Auntie Anne’s, Rite-Aid, and Barnes & Noble to flesh the patron demographic out a bit and help out the residents, but those are scattered throughout.
 This means that Disney is looking to sally up to the bar with some pretty noteworthy competitors in the luxury goods market.